Matt Hill

-Matthew Hill (born January 19, 1968) is a Canadian voice actor working for Ocean Productions, most famous for playing the role of Ed in Ed, Edd n Eddy.
+Matthew Hill (born January 19, 1968) is a Canadian voice actor working for Ocean Productions, best known for playing the role of Ed in Ed, Edd n Eddy.

 Early life

-Hill was born in North Vancouver to Therese (née Rochford), who was English originally from Edenbridge and David Hill.
+Hill was born to Therese Rochford, who was from Edenbridge, England, and David Hill.

 Career

 Hill's roles include Ed in Ed, Edd n Eddy, Kevin Keene/Captain N in Captain N: The Game Master, Kira Yamato in Gundam Seed and Gundam Seed Destiny, Raphael in Ninja Turtles: The Next Mutation, Ryo Sanada in Ronin Warriors, Carlos in Transformers: Armada, Ironhide in Transformers: Energon, and Artha Penn and Dragon Booster in Dragon Booster.
 He is also the voice of the Wonderbolt Soarin' in My Little Pony: Friendship Is Magic.

 Hill and Samuel Vincent are often cast together as friends, such as in the Cartoon Network programme Ed, Edd n Eddy, with Ed (Hill) and Edd (Vincent) and as the two protagonists of the Mobile Suit Gundam SEED franchise; Kira Yamato (Hill) and Athrun Zala (Vincent).

 Hill is often cast as teenagers due his youthful-sounding voice.
 Hill's live-action role was his portrayal of Raphael in Teenage Mutant Ninja Turtles III and Ninja Turtles: The Next Mutation.
 He also played the deputy in the live-action film Shanghai Knights, as well as a dramatized version of Jack Phillips in Titanic.